iamdtang/node-testing/article.md

 ### Stubbing with Sinon

 Let's say we now want to break out our tax calculation into its own module so that it can be used in other parts of our system.
-We could simply move the code from `getTax` into its own module `tax.calculate` with its own test and call it from `getTax`.
+We could simply move the code from `getTax` into its own `tax` module with its own test and call it from `getTax`.

 ```js
 // src/tax.js